Mokayed/System-Integration-Mini-Project-EIP/README.md

   <li>after following instructions, terminate the processes</li>
   <li>go into line 18 in TopicConsumer and edit the string to one of the following categories:</li>
   ----------------------------------------------------------
-  <p>Beverages,Aquatic foods,Animal foods,Milk and milk products,Eggs,Confectioneries,Baking goods,Dishes,Snack foods,Baby foods,Unclassified,Fats and oils,Herbs and spices</p>
+  <p>Herbs and Spices,Vegetables,Fruits,Nuts,Cereals and cereal products,Pulses,Teas,Gourds,Coffee and coffee products,Soy,Cocoa and cocoa products,Beverages,Aquatic foods,Animal foods,Milk and milk products,Eggs,Confectioneries,Baking goods,Dishes,Snack foods,Baby foods,Unclassified,Fats and oils,Herbs and spices</p>
   ---------------------------------------------------------------
   <li>then go into topic package -> run TopicConsumer </li>
   <li>then run TopicProducer</li>